Triple crossing positivity bounds for multi-field theories: Introduction and summary

 As an illustration, we apply the formalism to constrain the Wilson coefficients of bi-scalar theories endowed with some discrete symmetries.
 We explore the geometric shapes for the $v^2$ and $v^2t$ coefficients and also compute two-sided bounds for higher order coefficients, which are obtained agnostic about the other coefficients.
 To obtain these two-sided bounds, it is essential to take into account the finiteness of the $v^2$ coefficients.
 Different from the single scalar case, we now also have coefficients with odd powers of $s$, and we find that these coefficients are also bounded from both sides, despite that its associated (raw) spectral tensor does not form a salient cone.
 All in all, the triple crossing bounds can be used to constrain the Wilson coefficients of a multi-field EFT in a finite region near the origin.

 The paper is organized as follows.
 In Section \ref{sec:sumrules}, we derive the $su$ symmetric dispersion relation and expand the relation to get sum rules for all the Wilson coefficients, and then we impose $st$ crossing symmetry to get the null constraints on the dispersion relation.
-In Section \ref{sec:sdp}, we formulate the extraction of triple crossing symmetric positivity bounds as SDPs, show how these programs can be implemented with {\nb SDPB}, and generalize the $v^2$ upper bound to the multi-field case.
+In Section \ref{sec:sdp}, we formulate the extraction of triple crossing symmetric positivity bounds as SDPs, show how these programs can be implemented with {\nb SDPB}.
 In Section \ref{sec:bi-scalar}, for a simple example, we explicitly calculate the triple crossing positivity bounds for bi-scalar theory with the double $\mathbb{Z}_2$ symmetry and the $\mathbb{Z}_2$ symmetry, with the numerical results presented in five figures and one table.
 In Appendix \ref{sec:EF}, we list the explicit expressions for a few quantities used in the first few null constraints for a quick reference.
 A briefly discussion on generalization to the case with massive fields is presented in Appendix \ref{app:massive}.